MohAnghabo/bunayat-landing-nextjs/replit.md

 ## Overview

-This is a modern property management SaaS landing page for **Bunanyat**, targeting landlords and property managers in Oman.
+This is a modern property management SaaS landing page for **Bunayat**, targeting landlords and property managers in Oman.
 The application is built as a full-stack web application with a React frontend and Express backend, featuring bilingual Arabic/English support and local market integrations.

 ## User Preferences